Perversity equals weight for Painlev\'e spaces: Weight filtration

-\begin{proof}[Proof of Theorem \ref{thm:PW}, general case] We merely need to compute $N^{PX}$ and compare the perverse and weight polynomials explicitly for each $X$.
-As a consistency check and for sake of completeness, we treat the untwisted cases too.
+It remains to compute $N^{PX}$ and compare the perverse and weight polynomials explicitly for each $X$.
 We will determine $N^{PX}$ using the explicit form of the quadratic terms $Q^{PX}$ provided in \cite{PS}.
 Before turning to the study of the various cases, let us address a result that will be needed in some of the cases.
 Namely, assume that $\overline{\Mod}_{\Betti}^{PX}$ has a singularity at $[0:0:0:1]$.
 Plugging $x_3 = 1$ into $F^{PX}$ we get

 with $f_i$ homogeneous of order $i$.
 If $f_2$ is a non-degenerate quadratic form, then the Hessian of $F^{PX}$ at the singular point is non-degenerate, and so the singularity is of type $A_1$.
-Up to exchanging $x_0$ and $x_2$, we have the following. \begin{lem}\cite[Lemma~3(c)]{BW} Assume that $\overline{\Mod}_{\Betti}^{PX}$ has a singularity at $[0:0:0:1]$ and that with the above notations we have $f_2 = x_1 x_2$.
+Up to exchanging $x_0$ and $x_2$, we have the following. \begin{lem}\cite[Lemma~3$(c)$]{BW} Assume that $\overline{\Mod}_{\Betti}^{PX}$ has a singularity at $[0:0:0:1]$ and that with the above notations we have $f_2 = x_1 x_2$.
 Then, if $f_3(1,0,0) \neq 0$ then $\overline{\Mod}_{\Betti}^{PX}$ has a singularity of type $A_2$ at $[0:0:0:1]$.
 If $(1,0,0)$ is a $k_i$-tuple intersection of $x_i = 0$ with $f_3 = 0$, $i = 1,2$, then $[0:0:0:1]$ is an $A_{k_1 + k_2 + 1}$ singularity for